jakobzhao/geog4572/resource/conversion_shp_geojson.md

 Mandatory files

-.shp — shape format; the feature geometry itself
-.shx — shape index format; a positional index of the feature geometry to allow seeking forwards and backwards quickly .dbf — attribute format; columnar attributes for each shape, in dBase IV format
+**.shp** — shape format; the feature geometry itself **.shx** — shape index format; a positional index of the feature geometry to allow seeking forwards and backwards quickly **.dbf** — attribute format; columnar attributes for each shape, in dBase IV format

 Other common files

-.prj — projection format; the coordinate system and projection information, a plain text file describing the projection using well-known text format
+**.prj** — projection format; the coordinate system and projection information, a plain text file describing the projection using well-known text format
-.sbn and .sbx — a spatial index of the features
+**.sbn and .sbx** — a spatial index of the features

 source: (https://en.wikipedia.org/wiki/Shapefile)

 We are going to transform this current 7 file folder into a single, compact format called GeoJSON (http://geojson.org/).
 Geojson differs from a shapefile in a few ways.
 The first is that GeoJSON is an open standard format.
-This is great because the data can be read by a greater number of software packages.
-Additionally, GeoJSON is similar to JSON.
-Meaning it is more easily machine read, and can easily be consumed by web maps!
-Imagine loading multiple files into javascript vs one file.

 3\.
 Open QGIS.